intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/dev-decoder.rst

 * the minimum number of buffers needed for decoding,

+* bit-depth of the bitstream has been changed,

-* bit-depth of the bitstream has been changed.
+* colorspace of the bitstream has been changed.

 Whenever that happens, the decoder must proceed as follows: